 Such a shift takes us out of ourselves and helps us strengthen and reinforce the neural pathways in our brains concerned with the development of healthier thought patterns and emotional states.
 This isn’t about ignoring or minimising your problems or pain.
 It’s about transcending some of it and using some of your day and energy that you might use stressing or feeling awful by engaging in a healing process instead of pure suffering, worry, anxiety, or hopelessness.
 It is an act of kindness and healing towards yourself and the world around you.

 This is available to you now.
-You need only give it a try…
+It costs nothing, and you need only give it a try…

 - More evidence that pets benefit mental health